skadaba1/PIPO/README.md

 #### Main Training Script (`core/main.py`)

-This script implements the core PIPO training using Direct Preference Optimization (DPO):
+This script implements the core SMDPO training:

 ```bash
 # Example usage (requires modification of file paths in the script)